-In a recent peer-reviewed article, infection control experts Nancy Dewhirst, RDH, BS and John A. Molinari, PhD, confirm this.
 "Every dental facility is responsible for meeting the minimum DUWL standards to ensure patient and dental-worker safety.
-Testing waterlines is the most reliable way to confirm and document that dental-water quality is acceptable."
+Testing waterlines is the most reliable way to confirm and document that dental-water quality is acceptable." - Nancy Dewhirst, RDH, BS

 WHAT KIND OF DENTAL WATERline TESTS ARE AVAILABLE?